Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Results and Discussion

 \section{Results and Discussion}

 To explore how including different parts of the outflow affects inferences, we run four models of increasing complexity.
 In the first, we only include the tail outflow; in the second, we include both the tail and the hill sphere outflow; in the third, we include the tail outflow and ENAs; and in the fourth, we include all model components (i.e. the tail, hill sphere outflows, and ENAs).
-In fitting the data, we must only compare the parts of the transit in which the model is applicable.
 In the models where we do not include the outflow inside the Hill sphere, we only compare to data after the egress of the Hill sphere ($> 1.3 \text{ hours}$).
-In the cases where we include the outflow inside the Hill sphere, we compare to data after the egress of the planet ($> 0.7 \text{ hours}$).
-This is in order to avoid comparing to data where parts of the outflow in front of the planet may be blocking the star, where our model is not applicable.
+In the cases where we include the outflow inside the Hill sphere, we only compare to data after the egress of the planet ($> 0.7 \text{ hours}$).
+The observed transit shows absorption before the ingress of the Hill sphere, and therefore we avoid comparing to data affected by the outflow in front of the Hill sphere of the planet, where we underestimate the transit depth.
 The retrieved parameters from all four models are consistent, indicating the tail part of the outflow drives our inferences.
 This is expected for GJ 436 b as the tail dominates the transit duration.
-One reason for this is that we find that ENAs contribute very little to the Lyman-$\alpha$ optical depth.
+We find that ENAs contribute very little to the Lyman-$\alpha$ optical depth.
+For the retrieved parameters, the mixing region is $\lesssim$ 3 percent of the depth of the tail $\sim R_p$, which leads to very small optical depths (< 0.01) at typical ENA densities on the order of the stellar wind density.
 We verify this by calculating the spectrum for our best-fit model without the contribution of ENAs and find it virtually indistinguishable from the spectrum including ENAs.

 We do find a slight inconsistency in retrieved inclinations between the models with and without the inclusion of the Hill sphere.
 In the cases with the Hill sphere, the inclination has a median of 1.55 radians, whilst in the cases without the Hill sphere, it has a median of 1.52 radians, more in line with observational constraints.
 We think this discrepancy comes from the fact that cutting the gas off at the Hill sphere underpredicts the extent of the gas in this region, and therefore, the inclination has to change to compensate.
 However, the fact the rest of the retrieved parameters are the same gives us confidence that most of the information is coming from the tail.
 As a result, we focus on the full model from now on.